yang-sec/CAN-SessionKey/README.md

 ## Part 1: Benchmark Evaluation
 Performance of single cryptographic operations in the protocols including encryption, decryption, hash, and Lagrange polynomial recovery are evaluated in this part. <strong>The experiment is conducted on one [Arduino Uno R3](https://store.arduino.cc/usa/arduino-uno-rev3) board.</strong>
-- AES encrytion, AES decryption and SHA256 calculation can be evaluated with the examples provided by Arduino Cryptography Library.
-Simply run Benchmark/testAES/<strong>testAES.ino</strong> and Benchmark/testSHA256/<strong>testSHA256.ino</strong> to see the result.
+- AES encrytion/decryption and BLAKE2 hash calculation can be evaluated with the examples provided by [Arduino Cryptography Library](https://github.com/rweather/arduinolibs/tree/master/libraries/Crypto), which are replicated in this repository.
+Simply run Benchmark/TestAESSmall/<strong>TestAESSmall.ino</strong>, Benchmark/TestAESTiny/<strong>TestAESTiny.ino</strong> and Benchmark/TestBLAKE2s/<strong>TestBLAKE2s.ino</strong> to see the result.
 - For evaluating the polynomial recovery mechanism used in SSKT (Eq.
 (1) in the paper), run Benchmark/testPolynomial/<strong>testPolynomial.ino</strong> to see the result.

-The above results correspond to Table 1 in the paper.

-Moreover, the Benchmark/ExtrapolationAnalyses folder contains two python programs for extrapolating the total communication and computation costs of the protocols.
+Moreover, the Benchmark/ExtrapolationAnalyses folder contains python programs for extrapolating the total communication and computation costs of the protocols.
 Python packages <em>numpy</em> and <em>matplotlib</em> are needed.
-The results correspond to Figure 7 and 8 in the paper.

 ## Part 2: Prototype Implementation and Evaluation